agh1/civievent-widget/readme.txt

 5. Widget administration for the Single CiviEvent Widget.

 == Changelog ==

+= 3.2 =
+* Fixed bug where events with no address would sometimes display the site's default address
+* Added support for filtering by event type on both widgets and shortcodes

 = 3.1 =
 * Fixed bug where admin form tabs weren't displaying in Chrome.